 - Cell Phones – $150/month – $5.00/day

 - Electric – $100/month – $3.33/day

 - Other Random Expenses – $150/month – $5.00/day

 Based on this theoretical example here are some key takeaways I’d see.

-I bet this person didn’t realize that every day they pay two twenty dollar bills just to live in the house they’re living in?
-It is cheaper than a hotel though and probably a lot nicer.
+I bet this couple didn’t realize that every day they pay two twenty dollar bills just to live in the house they’re living in.
+It is cheaper than a hotel and probably a lot nicer.

 How awesome would it be if the couple wasn’t spending $25.00 a day on car payments?
-It is possible if they keep their cars after they are paid off and save up and pay cash for their next cars!
+It is possible.
+They just have to keep their cars after they are paid off and save up and pay cash for their next cars.

-If you want more reasonable numbers that are closer your budget I have a novel idea… do it for your budget!
+If you want more reasonable numbers that are closer your budget I have a novel idea… do this exercise for your budget.
 You may be surprised at what you see.

 Have you done this exercise before?
 Are you doing it now?
 Either way, were you surprised at any of your per day numbers?
 While I don’t expect anyone to list them below, general comments would provide some great insights.